Aeroflot Flight 207: Accident

 The crew on Flight 207 were carrying out a flight from Rostov-on-Don to Tbilisi with stopovers in Krasnodar, Sochi, Sukhumi and Kutaisi.
 At 10:07 Moscow time, the plane, with 24 passengers and 7 crew members on board, took off from Sochi airport.
-According to the weather forecast, variable stratocumulus cloud with a ceiling of 600–1000 meters and visibility more than 10 km was expected en route.
+According to the weather forecast, variable stratocumulus clouds with a ceiling of 600–1000 meters and visibility more than 10 km was expected en route.
 At 10:31 the crew contacted the dispatch center in Sukhumi and reported entering their area of responsibility.
 Also, a request was made for permission to fly over without landing, since there were no passengers to disembark at Sukhumi.
 The dispatcher instructed them to climb to and maintain an altitude of 1200 m.
 At 10:45 the aircraft reported on the progress of the flight under the Visual flight rules and permission was received to make the flight without landing.
 After that, Flight 207 did not contact the dispatcher in Sukhumi.

 At 10:55, the crew tried to contact the dispatcher at the Kutaisi airport.
 During the call the transmission was unexpectedly interrupted.
 At the same time, the Il-14, flying in the clouds at an altitude of 1200 m, 51 kmeast of Sukhumi airport and 17 km north of the prescribed route, crashed into the cloud-covered mountain of Rech (altitude 1436 m), near Tkvarcheli.
 After the initial impact with trees, the plane broke in two and after 80 m, the fuselage fell down a mountain slope.
 The completely destroyed and burned out plane was found the next day.
 All the people on board had been killed.